cloudamqp/terraform-provider-cloudamqp/docs/guides/info_plan.md

 # Subscription plans

+Tables below shows general subscription plans for CloudAMQP for either `RabbitMQ` or `LavinMQ`, for full price list see [cloudamqp](https://www.cloudamqp.com/plans.html).

+## Plans using RabbitMQ

-Table below shows subscription plans for CloudAMQP. `Lemur`is free of charge, for full price list see [cloudamqp](https://www.cloudamqp.com/plans.html). `Lemur`and `Tiger` are shared instances and share underlying hardware with other instances.
+`Lemur` and `Tiger` are shared instances and share underlying hardware with other instances.
 They are also limited to which CloudAMQP provider resources that can be used.
 Further information on availability on each resource page.

 Name | Plan | Type | Nodes
 ---- | ---- | ---- | ----
 Little lemur    | lemur   | shared
 Tough Tiger     | tiger   | shared
-Lemming (Beta)  | lemming | shared
 Sassy Squirrel  | squirrel-1    | dedicated | 1
 Big Bunny       | bunny-1,3     | dedicated | 1,3
 Roaring Rabbit  | rabbit-1,3,5  | dedicated | 1,3,5